Digital Underground: Who Got the Gravy?

-In 1998, eight years after the group's first album, Digital Underground released Who Got the Gravy?, which reached #91 on the Top 200 R&B/Hip-Hop Albums charts.
-Digital Underground being a West Coast act, the album intentionally featured several East Coast rappers at a time when the East vs. West rivalry was active, in an attempt to both ignore and ridicule it.
-The guests included New York City natives Big Pun, Biz Markie and KRS-One, and introduced Whuteva and Stylez, while also introducing west coast bay area newcomers Esinchill and female emcee Mystic.
+In 1998, eight years after the group's first album, Digital Underground released Who Got the Gravy?, which reached No. 91 on the Top 200 R&B/Hip-Hop Albums chart.
+The album intentionally featured several East Coast rappers at a time when the East vs. West rivalry was active, in an attempt to downplay and ridicule it.
+The guests included New York City natives Big Pun, Biz Markie and KRS-One.

 ..Cuz A D.U.
 Party Don't Stop!

 Digital Underground's final studio album, ..Cuz a D.U.
 Party Don't Stop!, was released on May 20, 2008, although a substantial portion of it was recorded at a live show from 2005.
-Shortly before its release, the group embarked on an indefinite hiatus.
-Money-B has stated that Shock G expressed interest in writing a book and exploring music that the latter would deem unfit for the Digital Underground name.
+Shortly before its release, the group took an indefinite hiatus.
+Money-B has stated that Shock G expressed interest in writing a book and exploring music unfit for the Digital Underground name.

 On May 18, 2010, The Greenlight EP was released, which features some previously unreleased Digital Underground tracks.